Self-leveling underlayment. It sounds soooooo easy, doesn’t it?

 Up until recently, wood subfloors, either plywood or OSB, were not common to pour self-leveling over.

-When it was done, you would need to put in a metal or plastic lath product over the floor for reinforcement first.
+When it was done, you would need to install a metal or plastic lath product over the floor for reinforcement first.
 Additionally, there were minimum thickness requirements.
 Anywhere, from 1/4-1/2 inch and more.

 But now they have self-leveling underlayments that can be poured over a wood subfloor without any additional lath reinforcement.
 Plus, they can be poured as thin as 1/4 inch and, depending on the product, even thinner.